lucasjacks0n/EggShell/README.md

 # [EggShell](http://lucasjackson.me/eggshell)

-EggShell is an iOS and macOS surveillance tool written in python.
+EggShell is an iOS and macOS post exploitation surveillance pentest tool written in Python.
 This tool creates 1 line multi stage payloads that give you a command line session with extra functionality.
-EggShell gives your the power and convenience of downloading files, take pictures, track location, run system commands, persistence, password retreival, and much more.
-Server communication features end to end encrypted with 128 bit AES.
-EggShell also has the functionality to switch between and handle multiple targets.
-This is a proof of concept project, intended for use on machines you own.
+EggShell gives you the power and convenience of uploading/downloading files, taking pictures, location tracking, shell command execution, persistence, escalating privileges, password retrieval, and much more.
+Server communication features end to end encryption with 128 bit AES and the ability to handle multiple clients.
+This is a proof of concept pentest tool, intended for use on machines you own.

 For detailed information and howto visit http://lucasjackson.me/eggshell